sotoodeh/ucity_EEM404/README.md

 ## creating hello_world package

-mkdir -p catkin_ws/src && cd catkin_ws/src
+- mkdir -p catkin_ws/src && cd catkin_ws/src

-catkin_create_pkg hello_world roscpp rospy std_msgs
+- catkin_create_pkg hello_world roscpp rospy std_msgs  # http://wiki.ros.org/ROS/Tutorials/catkin/CreatingPackage

-cd ../..
+- cd ../..

-tree
+- tree

-catkin_make
+- catkin_make       # to build the nodes http://wiki.ros.org/catkin/commands/catkin_make

+The .bashrc file is a script file that’s executed when a user logs in.
+The file itself contains a series of configurations for the terminal session.
+This includes setting up or enabling: coloring, completion, shell history, command aliases, and more.

-source devel/setup.bash
+- source devel/setup.bash

+to make python codes executable:

+- chmod +x scripts/talker.py scripts/listener.py

+run the nodes in two new terminals:

+- rosrun hello_world talker.py
+- rosrun hello_world listener.py

 A; B    # Run A and then B, regardless of success of A